ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 TestExternalFiles.py

-RootsMagic (RM) uses SQLite as its main storage.
-The database schema includes a table that points to external files.
+RootsMagic (RM) uses a database as its main storage.
+The database schema includes a table that points to external files, called Multmedia files by RootsMagic.

 As the number of linked files increases, it becomes more likely